 Similarly, airlines seem to have taken notice of travelers’ desire for healthier options in tandem with wellness travel.
 Where peanuts and cookies used to be the only items available on many airlines, you can now often find healthy snack packs available, including foods like nuts, cheeses, and dried fruit.
 On Singapore Airlines, for example, you can order their Deliciously Wholesome meals, created in conjunction with nutritionists.
 We also recently shared a post about how to take care of your body on a long flight, so take note of those tips as well!

 This trend toward wellness travel has caused agencies and tour companies to expand their offerings.
-For example, in 2016, travel network Virtuoso launched a new arm called Virtuoso Wellness, made up of 42 luxury partners, including cruise lines and hotels, all of whom are focused on health and wellness.
+For example, in 2016, travel network Virtuoso launched a new arm called Virtuoso Wellness, made up of 42 luxury partners, including cruise lines and resorts, all of whom are focused on health and wellness.
 Beyond networks like Virtuoso Wellness, you can find a plethora of cruise and tour options that are wellness-themed, such as Intrepid Travel’s 50 wellness-focused group trips taking place in 2018, and Lindblad Expeditions cruises, which offer wellness cruises in partnership with Exhale.
 If you’d rather plan your own wellness trip, check out this destination inspiration.

 These are just a handful of the many wellness travel options available—a simple Google search will show you a wide array of others.
 Are you into wellness travel, or have you taken part in it before?
 Share with us on Facebook, Twitter, or Instagram!